 EPDM can be installed either fully adhered, mechanically attached or ballasted with the seams sealed with liquid adhesives or specially formulated tape.
 The building’s roof structure and slope will determine which approach is appropriate.
-From concrete, wood or metal, interior esthetics and overall budget are all considerations in determining the approach used to secure the EPDM system.
+From concrete, wood, or metal, the interior esthetics and overall budget are all considerations in determining the approach used to secure the EPDM system.

 Prior to installation, a layer of insulation will be attached to the roof deck to provide a vapor barrier between the deck and the membrane itself.
 The insulation options include:

 Polyisocyanurate (Polyiso) – Polyiso is the most commonly used insulation which ranges in thicknesses to provide the ideal R-value for your application.

 Expanded Polystyrene (EPS) – EPS provides the highest R-value per dollar and will not retain water overtime.